-image_id ID of the image(s) to plot.
+image\id ID of the image(s) to plot.
 If NULL, then the first image present is plotted.
 Can be a vector of IDs to use different grayscale images for different channels.
 The vector can be named ('r', 'g', 'b'), to assign channels to images.
 The vector must be named if it's length 2.

 channel Numeric vector indicating which channels in a multi-channel image to plot.
-If grayscale images as different channels.
+If using the same logic as facet\wrap, which is used by patchwork's wrap\plots

 NULL, grayscale is plotted if there is 1 channel and RGB for the first 3 channels.
 The numeric vector can be named (r, g, b) to indicate which channel maps to which color.
 The RGB colorization may not be colorblind friendly.
-This argument cannot be specified while image_id is a named vector to plot different using the same logic as facet_wrap, which is used by patchwork's wrap_plots bbox A bounding box to specify a smaller region to plot, useful when the dataset is large.
+This argument cannot be specified while image\id is a named vector to plot different large.
 Can be a named numeric vector with names "xmin", "xmax", "ymin", and "ymax", in any order.
 If plotting multiple samples, it should be a matrix with sample IDs as column names and "xmin", "ymin", "xmax", and "ymax" as row names.
 If multiple samples are plotted but bbox is a vector rather than a matrix, then the same bounding box will be used for all samples.
 You may see points at the edge of the geometries if the intersection between the bounding box and a geometry happens to be a point there.
 If NULL, then the entire tissue is plotted.